Nominations open for the 2024 ASCI / Stanley J. Korsmeyer Award

 • Three significant publications, each with an annotation (100-word limit)

-• Complete a demographic profile
+• Complete a demographics survey

 • Submit this aspect of the nomination, which can be done regardless of whether the nominator or supporter has completed her/his statement